-Any income you receive from equity release (also known as a lifetime mortgage) is not liable for tax, but it will accrue interest if you place it in a savings account.
+Any money you receive from equity release (also known as a lifetime mortgage or a home reversion plan) is not liable for tax, but it will accrue interest if you place it in a savings account.
 If you have borrowed a large sum and plan to hold this in a savings account you need to check if the interest earned will exceed your Personal Savings Allowance (PSA).
 If you exceed this allowance you will need to pay tax on the excess at your usual rate of income tax.
 If you reach your PSA limit, you can protect your remaining savings from tax up to the maximum ISA allowance permitted.
 Any interest earned after this will be liable for tax.

-Equity release drawdown is when you get agreement from a lender to borrow a total amount but only actually borrow (or draw-down) selected amounts as and when you need them.
-You only pay interest on the amounts drawdown.
 For example, you could be approved for equity release at a total of £75,000, choose to release £20,000 immediately and leave £55,000 to drawdown in the future.
-You would only start to accrue interest on the £20,000.
+You would only start to accrue compound interest on the £20,000.

-This offers you flexibility to access funds when needed, for example if your care needs change or to help a family member, while reducing the cost of your interest.
+This offers you flexibility to access funds when needed, for example if your care needs change or to help a family member.
+By taking the money only as and when you need it, the overall cost of the borrowing is likely to be lower than it would be if you were to take the full amount available upfront.
 However, you may find the interest rate changes or is different between your initial borrowing and future drawdown amounts.

 Disclaimer: This information is intended solely to provide guidance and is not financial advice.
 Moneyfacts will not be liable for any loss arising from your use or reliance on this information.
 If you are in any doubt, Moneyfacts recommends you obtain independent financial advice.